Hari Kirin Kaur - Artist & Kundalini Yoga Teacher

 She was formerly a visiting professor of Contemporary Art History at Marlboro College VT, and an artist teacher for Vermont College and Maine College of Art.
 In 2007 she took Sikh vows and changed her name from Joan Hanley to Hari Kirin Kaur Khalsa.
 She lives in New Hampshire with writer Thomas Moore and their two children.

-Below you will find our selection of products by Hari Kirin Kaur, competitively priced, and with FREE Shipping to US Retail Customers.
+Below you will find our selection of products by Hari Kirin Kaur.
+Retail customers will also enjoy our FREE US Shipping.